antgroz/bigint-buffer-unsafe/README.md

 the architecture and is not guaranteed to be stable across platforms.
 If the Buffer does not have enough length to represent the BigInt in full, the words are truncated at the last one that fits into the Buffer.
-Returns the number of the number of bytes that was written into the Buffer.
+Returns the number of bytes that was written into the Buffer.

 ```js
 // NOTE: produced on Linux x64